NodeBB/NodeBB/README.md

 ## Server Configuration

-The server configuration file (located at `/config.js`) contains default options required for the running of node-forum.
+The server configuration file (located at `/config.js`) contains default options required for the running of NodeBB.
 The following options are available:

 <table>
 	<tr>